 Tables, Figures, Charts

-- Axes labels and names of physical quantities in your figures should be given in English and in upright typeface (e.g. Intensity).
+1. Axes labels and names of physical quantities in your figures should be given in English and in upright typeface (e.g. Intensity).
 In subscripts, as well as for the representation of physical quantities, Latin and Greek characters should be used.
 Physical quantities that are represented by letters should be given in italic (e.g. U, I, t).
-Use international recommendations for the use of symbols for physical quantities.
+Use standard international symbols for physical quantities.

-- Immediately after the paragraph of the main text in which this table, figure or chart is first mentioned, a note of should be inserted on a separate line, such as [Table 1 should be here].
+3. Immediately after the paragraph in which a table, figure or chart is first mentioned, [Table X should be here] should be inserted on a separate line, with the relevant number.

-- Pictures and diagrams should be provided in separate files in the JPG, JPEG or PNG format.
-Image quality should ensure it remains clear after resizing.
+6. Pictures and diagrams should be provided as separate files in the JPG, JPEG or PNG format.
+Image quality should be high enough to ensure it remains clear after resizing.
 Resolution should be at least 300 dpi (dots per inch).
 Figure and table captions should be placed after the references, starting on a new page.

-Page numbering: sequence numbers are placed at the bottom of the page (using footers).
+Page numbering.
+Numbers are placed at the bottom of the page (using footers).

 Dates and numerals